princelundgren/automator-collection/README.md

 ## Convert to JPG
 Rightclick and image and select the service, then it will duplicate the image and
 convert it image to JPG.
+There are different workflows for different resolutions.
+1920p converts the size to 1920p, while "Preserve" preserves the resolution after conversion.
+Install the workflows as services.

 ## Search With Private Safari
 Rightclick any text or link in MacOS and choose this service to open a new